 Twitter: @ScottDSandell

 Prior to New Enterprise Associates, he was the managing director at Morgan Stanley for 16 years.
 He received his MBA in Finance from The Tuck School of Business at Dartmouth.
-He focuses on investments in SaaS and e-commerce companies.
+He focuses on investments in enterprise and consumer companies.

 Cowboy Ventures